 - The breast tissue is lifted and reshaped to improve breast contour.
-In some cases, Dr. Cruise will remove some of the low hanging breast tissue to prevent it from sagging again in the future.
+In some cases, Joseph T Cruise, MD will remove some of the low hanging breast tissue to prevent it from sagging again in the future.

 - The nipple and areola are repositioned higher on the breast.

 - If necessary, enlarged areolas are reduced by excising skin along the perimeter.